Last Updated on 17 December 2022 by Eric Bretscher

-Wave theory is quite extensive and complex, but only a very small amount of knowledge about waves is essential to sailors to anticipate the risks that can arise from waves for small crafts.
+Significant damage sustained by sea-going vessels mostly originates from wave action.
+In this context, discussing the characteristics and behaviour of waves is valuable.
+Wave theory is quite extensive and complex, but only a very small amount of knowledge about waves is essential to small-craft sailors to anticipate the risks that can arise from waves.

 Waves are generated by the wind.
 There is a relation between fetch, wind speed and the maximum wave height that will result over time.
 Even with unlimited fetch and duration, the speed, length and height of the sea remain limited by wind speed.
 Sailors however have to contend with whatever gets dished out, and wave generation has little interest to us in the end.